appserver-io/appserver/_docs/basic-usage.md

 ## Setup Script

-appserver.io comes with a simple setup mechanism that sets the correct filesystem permissions for your environment needs.
+appserver.io comes with a simple setup mechanism that sets the correct file system permissions for your environment needs.

 ```bash
 sudo /opt/appserver/server.php -s <MODE>